Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

 Display in Library: Select this check box if you would like to display this content in the LX library.
 This content will be visible to your users.

-- Artwork: Use the Choose File button to upload a square image that follows the requirements listed above.
+Important: If you have this option selected and want to archive the content, click View, click Edit Content Options, and unselect this check box. - Artwork: Use the Choose File button to upload a square image that follows the requirements listed above.
 Users will see this thumbnail image in the KnowBe4 LX before they start the course.

 After providing the details above, you'll upload one or more language files to your content.